nOkuda/activetm/README.md

 These settings are required for every run.

+* `pickle` takes a string which names the pickle file created for the data set
-* `corpus` takes a glob pattern specifying where the corpus can be found.
-Check the `ankura.read_glob` documentation for further details.
+* `corpus` takes one of two string.
+One is a glob pattern specifying where the corpus can be found.
+Check the `ankura.pipeline.read_glob` documentation for further details of this use.
+The other is the path to a file containing documents all in one file.
+Check the `ankura.pipeline.read_file` for futher details of this use.
 * `labels` takes the path to a file containing the labels for the documents imported from `corpus`.
 It takes the form: